kcrary/istari/docs/datatypes.md

 A datatype definition begins with "invisible" pervasive arguments preceded by the `intersect` keyword.
 They are `intersect`-bound in the types of the datatypes and constructors.
 (This is typically used for level variables.)
+Next are intermediate pervasive arguments, preceded by the `intermediate` keyword.
+(There are none in the example.)
 Next are the visible pervasive arguments, preceded by the `forall` keyword.
 They are arguments to all the datatypes and constructors.
 Next is the universe to which the datatypes belong.
 In the example, the datatypes belong to the same universe (`U i`) to which the type argument `a` belongs.

+Invisible arguments are bound in both types and constructors by `intersect`, and visible arguments are bound in both by `forall`.
+Intermediate arguments are bound in types by `forall` but in constructors by `intersect`.

 Next are the datatype and their constructors.
 Each datatype can take additional "index" arguments.
 In the example, both datatypes take